Edgar Stoëbel: Biography

 From 1950 onwards, he frequented the artists’ area of Montparnasse and became friends with the enigmatic artist Anton Prinner, a friend of Veira da Silva, Pierre Loeb and Picasso.
 This lively band would invade the cafes of Montparnasse until very late at night, the evening often starting in La Coupole, a spot he frequented until the 1970s.
 He was also friends with the artists in Rue de la Grange-Batelière: Goetz, Mondzain, Michonze, Meyer-Lazar.

 In the 1970s, he met an Irish woman in Montparnasse who took him to Pub Olympia, where there was a fantastic atmosphere.
 He sang his own songs there: "Le beau Paulo", "La fille du marinero", "La Joconde à Paulo", which met with great success.
 The crowd loved him, and the wonderful contact he made with young people, by singing and drawing on the tables, took him back there every night until dawn.
 For several years he would return home in the early hours and then get up to draw and paint in the afternoon.

 Jacques Martin made a film on the life of Stoëbel, the painter and singer at the Pub Olympia.

-Music was a constant theme of his life, closely linked to his painting, the source of his art, the colourful rhythm of his canvases and part of his happiness.

-Happiness was a very important word in his work each of his canvases conveys the notion that every moment of life is a marvel.
-Edgar Stoëbel is a painter who symbolises happiness, the search for completeness and balance.
+Music was a recurring element in his life and influenced his painting, including the rhythm of his work.
+His canvases often focus on themes of happiness.
+Edgar Stoëbel is a painter whose work explores balance and life's moments.

 In 1960, he invented his own style which he christened “Figurasynthese”.

 “Figurasynthese is the image one makes of an object, not the object in the form in which it appears to us: it is subjectivised and represents an unreal form in every way.

 The relationship between the forms is what makes the Figurasynthese.”

-This work is rooted in a deep philosophy.
-This idea of the balance of the world is always present in this artist's work.

-A Painter with a recognisable style.

-Emmanuel David, a major international art dealer, and one of the greatest collectors, who discovered Bernard Buffet, says: “When faced with the artist’s canvas, you are struck by the personality evident in the design and execution of the work.
+Emmanuel David, a major international art dealer, who had also discovered Bernard Buffet, was quoted as saying: “When faced with the artist’s canvas, you are struck by the personality evident in the design and execution of the work.
 The sincerity of emotion, the height of the tone and colour, the sensitivity and simplicity of the “summarised” composition, create a balance of volume, a poetry, in which dreams and music give this work total originality and quality.”